mai-ogiso/CodeWars/README.md

 ## Lessons Learned:

-The Biggest Lesson I learned in tackling this endless supply of questions is understanding that there is a long way to go.
+There is a long way to go.

 I'm always inspired by the answers which seem more efficient or clearer than mine and I try to polish my code.